United-Codes/cloudofficeprint-python/README.md

 # cloudofficeprint-python
-This project provides a Python interface for Cloud.
+This project provides a Python interface for Cloud Office Print.

 # Installation
-To install the Cloud Python package, you can type in your terminal:
+To install the Cloud Office Print Python package, you can type in your terminal:
 `pip install cloudofficeprint`

 You also need to have the requests-library installed (https://docs.python-requests.org/en/master/).
 This can be installed through your terminal: